Giminosk/Image-inpainting/REPORT.md

   <img src="images/pconv/loss.png" width="500">
 </div>

-As it can be seen, used EarlyStopping callback function stopped at 500 epochs.Loss values are even smaller than Autoencoder with Skip Connections.
+As it can be seen, used EarlyStopping callback function stopped at 500 epochs.

 ## Model Comparison and Results